 Note: The chocolate crinkle cookies and peppermint mocha cookies can over-spread as a result of the sugar coating and peppermint extract (respectively), so I leave out the milk in those versions.

 If you’re looking for cookie cutter style chocolate cookies, here are my chocolate sugar cookies (based off my reader-favorite sugar cookies!).
+Or if you are looking for peppermint flavor without the chocolate, these peppermint meltaway cookies are for you.

 Success Tips for Peppermint Frosted Chocolate Cookies